Meet the Chief and Council for Pays Plat First Nation.

 After retiring for four years, he got a call from his cousin, Jacqueline Goodchild.
 She wanted him to attend a meeting at the Pays Plat Community Hall.
 She said they “needed help”.
 He honoured her request and walked right into a nomination meeting.
 She wanted him to stand for the “Chief”.
 After a quick conversation with his wife, he let his name stand but lost the election.
 Two years later he ran again and was successful.
 He is presently into his second term as Chief and devotes most of his time to the hands-on operation of the reserve.
 It makes him proud to fulfill Jacquie’s wish and he knows she would be proud.

 Peter is proud of the accomplishments they have seen on reserve but at the same time frustrated with the lack of progress on others.
 Peter continues to work hard, operating through the various levels of government in order to accomplish the goals of the community.

-Portfolio Responsibility: Chief Mushquash maintains the Political Advisor Portfolio, and Finance Portfolio.
+Portfolio Responsibility: Chief Mushquash maintains both the Political Advisor and Finance portfolios.

 Councillor Darlene Morriseau